Basketball Referee

 Let's suppose that I saw the play with exact clarity.
 The player who slapped your hand "caused" the ball to go out of bounds, and unless the slap was forceful or flagarant, I would call the ball out (violation not foul) - last touched by your opponent and give your team the throw in.

-Asked by L. Rouse almost 10 years ago
+Asked by Dean over 10 years ago

 In my High School game last night, with 12 seconds left and up by 2 ponts my team was at the free throw line shooting 2 shots.
 Can the opposing coach remove all players from the lane line, call them to the sideline, and coach them like a time out?